Brides of Dracula: Novel

 The sisters are seen again near the end of the novel as the protagonists pursue Count Dracula to Transylvania.
 The sisters suddenly appear at a camp consisting of Abraham Van Helsing and Jonathan's wife Mina.
 Sensing that Mina is cursed with vampirism, they beckon her to join them, referring to her as their "sister" and promising not to harm her.
 However, Van Helsing had previously crushed a sacred wafer and scattered it in a circle around the campsite.
 Due to this protective barrier, both Mina and the sisters are unable to cross its border.
-Although the vampires kept away from the camp, they remained in the darkness until sunrise, upon which they fled back to the castle.
-At the coming of daylight, Van Helsing finds that their horses are dead.
+Although the vampires keep away from the camp, they remain in the darkness until sunrise, upon which they flee back to the castle.
+At the coming of daylight, Van Helsing finds that their horses are dead, possibly having been drained of blood by the brides.
 After Van Helsing binds Mina in another ring of sacramental bread, he subsequently goes to Dracula's castle alone to destroy the vampires and sterilize Dracula's tomb, keeping him from ever being able to enter it again.
 After locating the vampires' graves, he finds them asleep 'open-eyed'.
-He attempts to kill the first but almost fails as his eyes befall her beauty.
+He attempts to kill the first but almost fails as he sees her beauty.
 Caught in an enchantment, he becomes entranced and lost in a state of uncertainty.
 Becoming overwhelmed with emotions, he feels compelled to protect her instead and even contemplates love for her.
 He suddenly hears a 'Soul Wail' from Mina which breaks the enchantment, allowing him to finish his work.
 First using a blacksmith hammer, he strikes a stake into her, then proceeds to operate on her, detaching the head from the body and filling the mouth with garlic.
 He repeats this process with the other two, taking him an entire day to complete.
+It is unknown whether or not Dracula feels any grief for their deaths.